SinisterSpatula/RetroflagGpiGuides/FileChecksEveryBoot.md

 # System File Checks on every boot guide

+If your Retroflag Gpi is doing a system file check every time you turn it on or reboot, follow the below guide to fix it.

 ## The Problem

 fsck is supposed to only run only when it needs to: either the filesystem wasn't cleanly unmounted or "it's been a while since it ran".
 The filesystem records the timestamp of when it was last unmounted for that second reason.